OysteinFalkeid/Game-Code/README.md

 1. note the move function is adjustable but parameters ar not definable

 Missing implementation of a time variable
-1. time is implemented and adjust stem_disst and number of steps
+1. time is implemented and adjust step_disst and number of steps

 move must be implemented with a relative direction and options for x and y spesific movement

 # Turn